hhuslamlab/website/content/authors/lara/_index.md

 user_groups:
 - Members
 ---
 Lara Rüter is a Bachelor's student of English and American studies as her major and Art History as her minor.
-She is currently working as an assistent for E-learing in the SLaM lab.
+She is currently working as an assistant for E-learing in the SLaM lab.